github/docs/content/actions/publishing-packages/publishing-java-packages-with-gradle.md

 For more information about creating a CI workflow for your Java project with Gradle, see "[Building and testing Java with Gradle](/actions/language-and-framework-guides/building-and-testing-java-with-gradle)."

-The examples below use `gradle/gradle-build-action` action provided by the Gradle organization on GitHub.
-The action takes care of invoking Gradle, collecting results, and caching state between job runs in a workflow.
-For more information see [`gradle/gradle-build-action`](https://github.com/gradle/gradle-build-action).

 You may also find it helpful to have a basic understanding of the following:

 - "[Working with the npm registry](/packages/working-with-a-github-packages-registry/working-with-the-npm-registry)"